 The Museum of the Rockies Paleontology Program is recognized around the world for its preeminence in the study of dinosaur growth, behavior, ecology, and evolution.
-Dr. John Scannella is our Interim Curator of Paleontology.
+Dr. John Scannella is the John R. Horner Curator of Paleontology.

 Fossil collection at MOR began in the early 1980s and now encompasses some thirty-five thousand specimens, including the world’s largest collection of Tyrannosaurus and Triceratops, along with America’s largest collection of dinosaur eggs, embryos, and babies.